a group of pills and a parsley leaf

 Vitamin B and Folic Acids

-Folic acid is a source of vitamin B. Folic acid is known for preventing heart disease as it can regulate homocysteine levels; a protein-building substance that in excess can be a catalyst for heart disease and the disease of blood vessels.
-It is also advised you do not take Folic acid in excess, the dose recommended is 400 MG daily, which you could easily achieve from eating vegetables.
+Folic acid is a source of vitamin B. Folic acid is known for preventing heart disease as it can regulate homocysteine levels, a protein-building substance that, in excess, can be a catalyst for heart disease and the disease of blood vessels.
+It is also advised that you do not take Folic acid in excess; the dose recommended is 400 MG daily, which you could easily achieve from eating vegetables.
 Folic acid is often included in multi-vitamin packets, but you should not self-medicate with multivitamins unless recommended by a doctor.
+Before making that call, it’s worth reading about whether you actually need to take multivitamins every day — the answer is more nuanced than most labels suggest.

 As mentioned above B vitamins are imperative in a healthy diet and they are known for aiding in your brain’s health and cognitive functions.
 Vitamin B12 is known for its therapeutic effect on your nervous system and cognitive memory; it is also known that not having enough in your system can cause depression and dementia.